Two Women Found Dead In Home Off Route 17

 Authorities initially suspected carbon monoxide might be to blame, but firefighters took readings that dismissed the possibility.
 Drugs may have been involved, responders said.

-The Bergen County Prosecutor's Office was investigating with East Rutherford police, the Bergen County Sheriff's Bureau of Criminal Identification -- which collected evidence -- and the Bergen County Medical Examiner's Office, which took custody of the bodies.
+East Rutherford police were investigating with the Bergen County Prosecutor's Office, the Bergen County Sheriff's Bureau of Criminal Identification -- which collected evidence -- and the Bergen County Medical Examiner's Office, which took custody of the bodies.

 Click here to sign up for Daily Voice's free daily emails and news alerts.